-Responsible organisations should:

-- check that the specification of newly delivered equipment matches the purchase order detail together with the relevant tender award specification; - it is the responsibility of Medical Physics/Clinical Engineering or appropriate others, to ensure that new equipment is subjected to an acceptance test procedure and that new equipment is not signed off for payment without acceptance test approval.
-In the absence of Medical Physics or Clinical Engineering, this service can be provided by another, competent and appropriate Healthcare Professional;

-- performance, electrical safety, commissioning, agreed maintenance service level agreement (SLA) and the provision of user training to support all end-users should be part of the acceptance test procedure; - the prescribing healthcare professional should ensure that the performance and safety checks are completed and instructions together with training are provided to the end user. - appropriate ongoing equipment management support requirements should be provided for.
+- 6.17 Responsible organisations should: - check that the specification of newly delivered equipment matches the purchase order detail together with the relevant tender award specification; - ensure that new equipment is subjected to an acceptance test procedure and that new equipment is not signed off for payment without acceptance test approval.
+This is the responsibility of Medical Physics/Clinical Engineering or appropriate others.
+In the absence of Medical Physics or Clinical Engineering, this service can be provided by another, competent and appropriate Healthcare Professional; - perform electrical safety, commissioning, agreed maintenance service level agreement (SLA) and provide user training to support all end-users as part of the acceptance test procedure; - ensure that the performance and safety checks are completed and instructions together with training are provided to the end user.
+This is the responsibility of the prescribing healthcare professional. - provide for appropriate ongoing equipment management support requirements.